sujaes/Algorithm/README.md

 # Algorithm
-The java code what I solved in Beakjoon Online judge and Programmers
+The java code what I solved in Beakjoon Online judge, Programmers, Codility and various CodingTest.